appwrite/appwrite/CONTRIBUTING.md

 **All PRs must include a commit message with the description of the changes made!**

-For the initial start, fork the project and use git clone command to download the repository to your computer.
+For the initial start, fork the project and use the git clone command to download the repository to your computer.
 A standard procedure for working on an issue would be to:

 1. `git pull`, before creating a new branch, pull the changes from upstream.
 Your master needs to be up to date.